jamieernest/Proportional_Earth_Icons/index.md

 2. Find the scale of all results, referring to the average.
 For example, if the average of all results is 2 units, the scale for 1 units would be 0.5, and the scale for 4 units would be 2.
 3. Open the template file.
 4. Change the name and description (line 4 - 5) to what you want.
 5. In the template, there are 15 sites.
 If there are too many sites, delete the extra blocks (example below).
-If you need more sites, make a new line after line 313 and paste this in:<br>
+If you need more sites, make a new line after line 313 and paste this in (repeat as many times as you need):<br>
 ```xml
     <Placemark>
         <name>Site 1 (14.61cm)</name>